 02 of 10

 Again this is usually part of the "I was there" photographic record and for those who do the Bridge Climb a unique "I did that" moment.
 For those who don't climb the bridge, walking or bicycling on the bridge across the harbour is certainly possible.
 Sydney Harbour Bridge was 80 years old in 2012, having been officially opened in 1932.
 The bridge and Sydney Opera House are Sydney's most iconic features.

 03 of 10

 The harbour itself is a major Sydney attraction and harbour cruises — including lunch, dinner or party cruises, in addition to primarily sightseeing ones — are available from Circular Quay or Darling Harbour.
 At the very least, Sydney visitors can take a ferry trip to any Sydney waterfront location on the regular ferry routes for their fairy tale experience.
 Popular ferry destinations include Manly, Taronga Zoo (for zoo-goers) and Watsons Bay for seafood dining at Doyles.

 04 of 10

 Usually described as the birthplace of Australia, what is now Sydney's Rocks district is the site of the first white settlement established by Captain Arthur Phillip in 1788.
 The area features buildings constructed during colonial times as well as more recent structures planned to blend with the architecture of the past.
 A Sydney visitor center, with maps and information about places to visit in Sydney and other parts of Australia, is located in The Rocks.
-Pubs, restaurants and specialist shops are to be discovered in its streets and alleys.Continue to 5 of 10 below.
+Pubs, restaurants, and specialty shops are to be discovered in its streets and alleys.Continue to 5 of 10 below.

 05 of 10